andraztori/marrakesh/architecture.md

 ## Campaign Objectives and Constraints

-### Two Constraint Types
+### Constraint Types

-Campaigns operate under one of two constraint models:
+Campaigns operate under one of four constraint models:

 1. **Fixed Impressions** (`TOTAL_IMPRESSIONS`): Campaign wants to obtain exactly N impressions
    - Pacing adjusts to bid more/less aggressively to hit the target